integer-net/magento2-dump-server/README.md

 This module adds  a new command to start a dump-server for use with the symfony var-dumper component to magento 2.

+This only works for Http requests to magento. (no cli commands, cronjobs, etc)

 ## Starting the dump server

 The dump server can be started using the command `bin/magento server:dump`.